Charles II of Spain: Economy

-Succession
+Succession conflict

-Although Charles was reportedly devoted to her, Marie Louise was blamed for the failure to produce an heir, while primitive fertility treatments gave her severe intestinal problems.
-There has been considerable debate as to whether Charles was impotent, and if so, the cause; based on private interviews with Marie Louise, he may have experienced premature ejaculation.
-The suggestion this resulted from inbreeding has not been proved, while a number of scientific studies dispute any linkage between fertility and consanguinity.
-After Marie Louise died in February 1689, Charles married Maria Anna of Neuburg, daughter of Philip William, Elector Palatine, and sister-in-law to Emperor Leopold, who was selected partly because her family was famous for its fertility.
+Marie Louise was blamed for Charles' failure to produce an heir, while primitive fertility treatments gave her severe intestinal problems.
+She died in February 1689, shortly after the outbreak of the Nine Years' War with France.
+On the basis of her recorded symptoms, modern doctors believe her illness was almost certainly appendicitis.
+A new wife was selected from a family famous for its fertility, Maria Anna of Neuburg, daughter of Philip William, Elector Palatine, and sister-in-law to Emperor Leopold.

-Despite these hopes, Maria Anna was no more successful in producing an heir than her predecessor, almost certainly because Charles was by now physically incapable of doing so; his autopsy later revealed his sole remaining testicle was atrophied.
-The question of the succession became increasingly urgent; since the Crown of Spain passed according to cognatic primogeniture, it could be inherited through the female line.
-This enabled Charles's sisters Maria Theresa (1638–1683) and Margaret Theresa to pass their rights to the children of their marriages with Louis XIV and Emperor Leopold.
+A proxy marriage took place in August 1689 before a formal ceremony in May 1690.
+Maria Anna also failed to produce an heir, almost certainly because Charles was by now physically incapable of doing so; his autopsy later revealed his sole remaining testicle was atrophied.
+His mother died on 16 May 1696, by which time Charles' health was clearly failing, making the succession increasingly urgent.
+Since the Crown of Spain passed according to cognatic primogeniture, it could be inherited through the female line.
+This enabled Charles' sisters Maria Theresa (1638–1683) and Margaret Theresa to pass their rights to the children of their marriages with Louis XIV and Emperor Leopold.
 However, to prevent a union between Spain and France, Maria Theresa had renounced her inheritance rights on her marriage; in return, Louis was promised a dowry of 500,000 gold écus, a huge sum that was never paid.

-In 1685, Leopold and Margaret's daughter Maria Antonia married Max Emanuel of Bavaria; she died in 1692, leaving one surviving son, Joseph Ferdinand.
-In October 1698, France, England and the Dutch Republic attempted to impose a diplomatic solution to the Succession on Spain and Austria, by the Treaty of the Hague or First Partition Treaty.
-This made Joseph Ferdinand heir to the bulk of the Spanish monarchy, with France gaining the Kingdoms of Naples and Sicily and other concessions in Italy plus the modern Basque province of Gipuzkoa.
-Leopold's younger son Archduke Charles became ruler of the Duchy of Milan, a possession considered vital to the security of Austria's southern border.
+The Peace of Ryswick which ended the Nine Years' War in 1697 was the result of mutual exhaustion, and left the issue of the succession unresolved.
+Leopold I, Holy Roman Emperor reluctantly signed the treaty in October 1697, but viewed it as a temporary pause in hostilities.
+Leopold and Margaret's daughter Maria Antonia had married Maximilian II Emanuel, Elector of Bavaria, and they had a son before her death in 1692, Joseph Ferdinand.
+In the Treaty of The Hague (1698), England, France and the Dutch Republic attempted to impose a diplomatic solution by making him heir to the bulk of the Spanish monarchy, with France gaining Naples, Sicily and the Spanish province of Gipuzkoa.
+In return, Leopold's younger son Charles was made ruler of Milan, a possession considered vital to the security of Austria's southern border.

-The Spanish objected to their empire being divided by foreign powers without consultation, and on 14 November 1698, Charles II made Joseph Ferdinand heir to an independent and undivided Spanish monarchy.
-Maria Anna was appointed Regent during his minority, an announcement allegedly received by the Spanish councillors in silence.
-Joseph Ferdinand's death in 1699 ended these arrangements.
-It also left Louis XIV's eldest son, the Grand Dauphin, heir to the Spanish throne, once again implying union between Spain and France.
-In March 1700, France, England and the Dutch agreed an alternative; Archduke Charles replaced Joseph Ferdinand, with Spanish possessions in Europe split between France, Savoy and Austria.
-Charles reacted by altering his will in favour of Archduke Charles, but once again stipulating an undivided and independent Spanish monarchy.
+The Spanish government refused to approve any division of their territories, although they accepted Joseph Ferdinand as Charles' successor.
+The death of Joseph Ferdinand in 1699 from smallpox led to the Treaty of London (1700), which made Archduke Charles the new heir, with Spanish possessions in Europe split between France, Savoy and Austria.
+Charles altered his will in favour of the Archduke, but once again stipulated an undivided Spanish monarchy.